Capital punishment in Japan: Judicial process

 Since May 2009, district courts try capital cases using the lay judge system, where three professional judges sit with six randomly chosen citizens.
-Five votes of nine-member court, including at least one professional judge, are required for issuing a conviction and any punishment, including death.
+Five votes of the nine-member court, including at least one professional judge, are required for issuing a conviction and any punishment, including death.

-Japan has a civil law legal system; therefore, appeal courts retry both facts and law.
+Japan has a civil law legal system; therefore, appeals courts retry both facts and law.
 High courts retry cases with only three judges and no lay judges, and can either reduce a death sentence to life or raise a life sentence to death.
-Ultimately, a five-member petty bench of the Supreme Court has the final say on the penalty, Article 411 of Code of Criminal Procedure allowing it to remand the case or change the punishment if the one handed down by the high court is "seriously unfair".
+Ultimately, a five-member petty bench of the Supreme Court has the final say on the penalty, Article 411 of the Code of Criminal Procedure allows it to remand the case or change the punishment if the one handed down by the high court is "seriously unfair".

 In only three cases since 1945 has the Supreme Court ruled a high court-imposed life sentence too lenient and ordered a retrial for death sentence.
 Among them are Norio Nagayama and Takayuki Fukuda, both under 20 at time of crime.
 The third case was that of a man convicted of murdering an elderly woman for robbery shortly after being paroled from a life sentence imposed for a similar crime.

 Stays of execution

 According to Article 475 of the Japanese Code of Criminal Procedure, the death penalty must be executed within six months after the failure of the prisoner's final appeal upon an order from the Minister of Justice.
 However, the period requesting retrial or pardon is exempt from this regulation.
 Therefore, in practice, the typical stay on death row is between five and seven years; a quarter of the prisoners have been on death row for over ten years.
-For several, the stay has been over 30 years (Sadamichi Hirasawa died of natural causes at the age of 95, after awaiting execution for 32 years).
+For several, the stay has been over 30 years.
+Sadamichi Hirasawa died of natural causes at the age of 95, after awaiting execution for 32 years, while Iwao Hakamada spent 58 years on death row before being found not guilty in a retrial.